 The noodles and bean sprouts are first blanched and the thick sweet potatoes gravy then poured into the noodle.

 The toppings consist of fried bean curd, boiled potatoes and eggs then finally garnished with a piece of lime, spring onion and chillies.

 Visit Penang CRC to try Penang Mee Rebus.

 Nasi Campur is mixed rice in Malay and refers to a plate of white rice that you fill in your plate whatever suits your taste from the counter depend on which area you go.

 Nasi campur counter can have up to hundred different dishes covering everything you can think of from vegetables to the fish and types of meat.

 People usually add some ulam and Sambal Belacan that has famous aromatic sauce made of a grind mixture of shrimp paste, salt, chilies and lime juice that spice up your meal.

 Trengganu Nasi Dagang which is said is the rice that was eaten by trader on their business journey.

 The dish is mixes of rice and glutinous rice with coconut milk added once it is cooked.
 The rice is eaten with tuna curry and light vegetable pickles.

-Nasi dagang is, perhaps one of the most popular Malaysian traditional food representing food for states of Terengganu.
+Nasi dagang is, perhaps one of the most popular dishes representing food for states of Terengganu.